 We are proud to work with Developers approved under the Government backed Help to Buy Scheme to offer this as method of purchase.
-Equity loans are available to both first time buyers and homeowners looking to move into a new build home with a value up to £600,000.
-Please note, you must not own any other property at the time you buy your new home with a Help to Buy: Equity Loan and you won’t be able to sublet this home or enter a part exchange deal on your old home.
+Equity loans are available to just first time buyers looking to move into a new build home with a value up to £437,600.
+Please note, you must be a first time buyer to be eligible for the Help to Buy: Equity Loan scheme.

 With a Help to Buy: Equity Loan, you will need to contribute a 5% cash deposit, then the Government lends you up to 20% of the cost of your newly built home (total 25% deposit).
 Then you will have a 75% mortgage on the remainder.

 You won’t be charged loan fees on the 20% loan for the first five years of owning your home, then you will be charged interest at a rate of 1.75% on the outstanding amount of the equity loan.
 From the fifth anniversary of the loan this fee will increase each year by the increase (if any) in RPI plus 2%.
 The equity loan must be repaid after 25 years, or when the property is sold, whichever is earlier.

 This is a guarantee provided to the lender (the mortgage company) and not to you as the buyer.
 Therefore, the lender will have to satisfy their own criteria that you can afford the repayments.
 You are only required to have a 5% deposit.
 We can advise you on the lenders that offer this product.

 To be eligible the home you buy must

 If outright purchase is not an option for you, this scheme offers an alternative to renting.
 You can buy an initial share in a new home that you can afford, helping you into home ownership in manageable stages.
 Shared ownership is always leasehold.